O2eg/db_converter/README.md

 # Roadmap

 * Synchronization of packets between a source and target databases
-* Query bot in mattermost: running packets from the browser instead of command line
+* Query bot in mattermost and slack: running packets from the browser instead of command line
 * Web interface (command line replacement, collaborative work)
 * * scheduling periodic tasks to run
 * * packets development